ntedgi/Iron-source-full-stack-home-test/README.md

 ## Offensive Words Filter
 Summary:
 - for this task i use [NeutrinoApi](https://www.neutrinoapi.com/api/bad-word-filter/)
-- i use the Free Tier of "Bad" Word Filter API
+- I use the Free Tier (limited to 50 request per day) of "Bad" Word Filter API

 ## Client side